mauzeh/showcase/README.md

 This repository contains a simplified selection of a real life Symfony project.
 The original project is a web-based workflow app and is currently in production by > 5000 users.
 In this code sample, no GUI is included.
-Instead, you may run the unit tests provided to verify the working of the code.
+Instead, you may run the unit tests provided to verify that the code works.

 The intended audience of this repository is code reviewers and technical recruiters.